scraggo/scraggo.github.io/_drafts/initial-screens.md

 PAY

-High value is placed on a candidate being willing to accept a mid or low salary.
+High value is placed on a candidate being willing to accept a definite maximum salary.

 CLIENT INTERACTION